|

 Installation: The

-BC Bronco's fuel accumulator is basically a fuel filter that has been
+BC Bronco's fuel accumulator is basically a fuel filter

-modified for this application.
-It has the fuel return system
+that has been modified for this application.
+It

-added.
-The unit has a mounting bracket and, due to it's size, shape,
+mounting bracket and, due to it's size, shape, and

-and moment, requires a substantial support.
-Photos 1 and 2 above show
+moment, requires a substantial support.
+Photos 1

-the bracing installed along the forward wall of the fuel tank area to
+wall of the fuel tank area to support the accumulator

-both sides of the forward lip and attached with Grade 8 hardware.
+the forward lip and attached with Grade 8 hardware.
 The

-interior angle brace also extends up the trunk sides.
-Photo 3 shows
+interior angle brace also extends up the trunk

-the mounting bracket for the accumulator tank, as well as the standoff
+accumulator tank, as well as the standoff bracket to

-required a place holder to take the weight off the hoses and keep it from
+just required a place holder to take the weight off the

-moving.
-The LP pump is a Carter P60430 unit, which was < $50 at
+Carter P60430 unit, which was < $50 at Advance Auto.

-relocated to closer to the fuel tank outlet.)
+filter is relocated to closer to the fuel tank outlet.)

 Photo 4 shows the routing/connection between the accumulator tank and the high pressure pump.
 The HP pump needs to be mounted as close to the accumulator as possible.
 Photo 5 also shows the HP pump.
 The bracket to mount the HP pump was home made and modeled after the Ron Morris version, by forming and riveting to pieces if sheet metal into a 1/8" thick assembly.
 Considering the time it took to make it, it would have been cheaper to buy the Ron Morris unit.
 The HP pump mounts in a cradle for support and vibration dampening.
 This is a stock HP external pump from a Ford F150 pickup.
 I picked this unit up off Ebay (Photo 15) for about 40 bucks.